U1Ch1L3: Finding Patterns and Writing Protocols

 Challenge #1: How many Combinations Can Be Made From Just 2 Shapes?
 (Handout)

-Using thnumberse 2 shapes shown here, how many combinations can be assembles without repeating?
+Using the 2 shapes shown here, how many combinations can be assembles without repeating?
 In your Journals, begin assembling the combinations.

 As an example, below is the first two combinations I came up with.
 Now it is up to you to discover the total number of combinations that can be assembled.